Cape Three Forks: Names

 In antiquity, the cape was known to the Phoenicians and Carthaginians as Rusadir (𐤓𐤔𐤀𐤃𐤓, ršʾdr), giving its name to a nearby port (now Melilla).
 The name meant "Powerful" or "High Cape", but can also be understood as "Cape of the Powerful One", in reference to Baal, Tanit, and other important Punic deities.
 It was known to the Romans as Cape Metagonites (Metagonites Promontorium).

 Cape Three Forks is known in Spanish as Cabo de Tres Forcas, in French as Cap des Trois Fourches, and in Arabic as Raʾs ith-Thalāth ash-Shawkāt or Raʾs Thalātha Madari, all meaning "Cape of the Three Forks".

 It was also known in Arabic as "Raʾs Uarc".

 History

+The Merinids build during their reign the Tazouda Castle in the south of the peninsula.

+On 7 August 1856, during the Battle of Tres Forcas, a Prussian landing force from the corvette SMS Danzig, led by Prince Adalbert of Prussia, fought Riffian Berber forces at Cape Tres Forcas.
+The Prussians withdrew after suffering 7 killed and 22 wounded, with Prince Adalbert among the wounded.

 On 26 August 1923 the ran aground and eventually wrecked on the cape.